![]() |

 Returns the associated timer handle from a timeout handle

-Associated timer handle is returned from a valid timeout.
-Can be used to for instance read the current timer tick without having the timer handle:
+The associated timer handle is returned from a valid timeout.
+Can be used to e.g. read the current timer tick without having the timer handle:

 em_tmo_type_t em_tmo_get_type | ( | em_event_t | event, |